jarviscanada/jarvis_data_eng_HarshPatel/README.md

 # Harsh Patel .
 Jarvis Consulting

-A passionate learner, detail-oriented, responsible, and committed engineer graduated with a Masters in Electrical & Computer Engineering degree from Concordia University.
+A passionate learner, detail-oriented, responsible, and committed engineer, graduated with a Masters in Computer Engineering degree from Concordia University.
 Having experience and understanding of agile scrum methodology, willing to work beyond the comfort zone to achieve milestones.
-In addition, with the knowledge of RDBMS, SQL, Data modeling, and Java, developed various applications following Software Development Life Cycle (SDLC) and enhanced analytical, strategic planning, and communication skills as a Data Engineer at Jarvis.
-With a keen interest to transform business needs into requirements, I aim to apply the skills in a dynamic business environment to find innovative solutions for complex problems.
+In addition, with the knowledge of RDBMS, SQL, Data modelling, and Java.
+I have developed various applications following Software Development Life Cycle (SDLC) and enhanced analytical, strategic planning, and communication skills as a Software Engineer at Jarvis.
+With a keen interest in transforming business needs into requirements, I aim to apply the skills in a dynamic business environment to find innovative solutions for complex problems.

 ## Skills

 **Proficient:** Java, Python, RDBMS/SQL, Linux/Bash scripts, Agile/Scrum, Git

-**Competent:** C/C++, JAVA, HTML/CSS, Docker, PSQL, Google Cloud Platform
+**Competent:** C/C++, Docker, PSQL, Google Cloud Platform, HTML/CSS

 **Familiar:** Hadoop, Maven, IntelliJ